lowleveldesign/process-governor/README.md

   -m, --maxmem=VALUE         Max committed memory usage in bytes (accepted
                                suffixes: K, M or G).
       --maxws=VALUE          Max working set size in bytes (accepted
                                suffixes: K, M, or G).
+Must be set with minws.
+      --minws=VALUE          Min working set size in bytes (accepted
+                               suffixes: K, M, or G).
+Must be set with maxws.
       --env=VALUE            A text file with environment variables (each line in form: VAR=VAL).
 Applies only to newly created processes.